gomyway1216/TicTacToe5/README.md

 ==============================

 This repository contains a personal project to explore game playing mechanism by using Android.  <br />
 I published this app on the Google Play store.
-It is free! https://play.google.com/store/apps/details?id=com.yudaiyaguchi.tic_tac_toe_5
+It is free! <br />
+https://play.google.com/store/apps/details?id=com.yudaiyaguchi.tic_tac_toe_5

 Function